hydepress/jekyll/README.md

 by Tom Preston-Werner, Nick Quaranto, Parker Moore, et al

-**Note:** The book edition is still an early release and a work-in-progess.
+> **Note:** The book edition is still an early release and a work-in-progess.

 This is the [(official) documentation](https://github.com/jekyll/jekyll/tree/master/site/_docs) for the Jekyll static site builder / generator reformatted in a single-page book edition.

-See the [source repo](https://github.com/planetjekyll/book-jekyll)for how the book gets auto-built with "plain" Jekyll - of course - and hosted on GitHub Pages.
+See the [source repo](https://github.com/planetjekyll/book-jekyll) for how the book gets auto-built with "plain" Jekyll - of course - and hosted on GitHub Pages.